-- Do I have doubts about my sexuality and need to remind myself that I am attracted and potent?
+- Do I have doubts about my sexuality and need to remind myself that I am attractive and potent?

-- Do I miss having someone really appreciate me, complement my looks, laugh at my jokes, and respect my work?
+- Do I miss having someone really appreciate me, compliment my looks, laugh at my jokes, and respect my work?

 - Do I need to find a way to prove that I can still have adventure in my life?

 - Do I need a jump start to feel deep emotions and not know any other way to do it?

 - Am I simply looking for variety in sexual experience?

 - And the ultimate question: am I married to the wrong person?
 Do I really want to change relationships and develop a different life?

 The cheater may go through this exercise and still decide that it is/was worth it to have an affair.
 At least they can be more conscious of why.
 (Just to be clear here, it is never right to have an affair.)